axeolotl69/stalactite/content/notes/psych/biological approach/pheromones.md

 #### estatenenol (est)
 - best known candidate for human sex pheromone, thought to signal gender and effect mate perception
 - found in the urine of pregnant women
+## major histocompatibility complex (MHC)
+- in a study by [[notes/psych/key studies#WEDEKIND et al 1995|wedekind]] it mentions MHC
+- Not a pheromone but good to know!
+- basically it's a group of genes related to the immune system within humans
+- there are two classes, class 1 and 2, and wedekind suggests that humans are more likely to think someone is more attractive if they have the MHC that they <u>don't</u> have, ie. someone with class 1 will think someone with class 2 is more attractive
+- because reproduction is all about variety right!